bennyhuo/KotlinBlogTranslation/original/M7 Release Available.md

 In addition, JavaScript native functions also allow passing extension literals as parameters.
 ## Standard Library

 The standard library is being severely reworked.
-This includes introduction of <em>streams</em> (among other things, this will serve better compatibility with Java 8) and deprecation of some functions.
+This includes introduction of *streams* (among other things, this will serve better compatibility with Java 8) and deprecation of some functions.
 Some of the redesign has led to **breaking changes** to the library API.
 Most of the functionality is still available, but you may need to fix existing code slightly.
 ## IntelliJ IDEA Enhancements